-- Play Facilities in New Developments, 2007.
+- Play facilities shall be provided at a rate of 3 sq.m per dwelling and in accordance with Planning Guidance on Provision of Children's Play Facilities in New Developments, 2007.
 (Objective GI3) - Where it is proposed to develop on existing playing pitches and/or training fields, alternative accessible playing pitches and/or training fields must be provided in the vicinity of Newcastle (within 1.6km of the edge of the Plan Lands) prior to decommissioning of the pitches or the commencement of construction.
 (Objective GI4)